realvizu/NsDepCop/doc/Help.md

 ## Dependency rules

 * Allowed and disallowed dependencies are described with dependency rules in config files.
-* The rule config file must be named **config.nsdepcop** and must be placed next to the csproj file.
+* The rule config file must be named **config.nsdepcop** and must be placed next to the C# project file.
 * The default (and recommended) approach is [**whitelisting**](#whitelisting), that is, if a dependency is not explicitly allowed then it is disallowed.
 (See also: [blacklisting](#blacklisting)).
 * The config file can inherit other config files from parent folders, see [**config inheritance**](#config-inheritance)